-Reconciliation is a basic accounting process that ensures the identity and integrity of data between payment vendors and bank accounts.
+First of all, let’s identify the payment reconciliation meaning.
+Payment reconciliation is a basic accounting process that ensures the identity and integrity of data between payment vendors and bank accounts.
 It allows you to quickly locate a discrepancy between two parameters and eliminate the possibility of error or fraud.
 As a rule, reconciliation is done at regular intervals, such as quarterly or monthly.
 It’s an essential part of the accounting process.

 For merchants and SMBs, the main goal of reconciling bank statements is to ensure that the individual’s or business’s recorded balance matches the recorded balance of the bank.
-Generally, the reconciliation process consists of the following steps:

 But reconciliation cannot provide 100% accuracy because the payment system cannot halt its operations.
 A payment hub may process up to 10,000 transactions depending on the size of your business.
 So for better accuracy, you can use automation tools to keep all your records under one roof.

-As a rule, reconciliation consists of two separate processes.
+As a rule, payments reconciliation consists of two separate processes.
 The first is internal.
 It means that a company records every transaction that has been posted or scheduled.
 And for the second, external, the bank also keeps track of every transaction and activity.
 The statement of record enlists every transaction, including its details such as the costs, vendor, and payment method.

 During the process of reconciliation, you’ll need to match the internal and external activities.
 In case of any discrepancies, you can determine if the errors occurred internally or externally.

-Why do you need to reconcile your payments?
+Why do you need to reconcile payments?

-- Verify statements.
 It’s not only banks that can make mistakes.
 While reconciling bank statements, you can confirm that your financial statements match those of your bank(s).

-- Reduce chargebacks and reclamations.
 While reconciling payments, you can verify payment status.
 For example, a payment may have a failed status in your system, while the payment status in the acquiring bank is marked as successful which may result in chargebacks and reclamations.

 What happens if you don’t reconcile your bank statements?